Remarkable “Great She Bible” Edition Found after 400 Years

-It may be one of the oldest cases of “he-said”/”she-said”.
+It may be one of the oldest cases of he said/she said.
 Literally.
 The “Great She Bible” was one of the first two editions issued for the Authorized King James Bible of 1611.
 A simple typo – and four centuries – has made the “she” version of the holy book more vaunted than the first edition dubbed the “He Bible”.
-Now, in a small Lancashire church, a newly identified extant edition of the “Great She Bible” has been found.
+Now, in a small Lancashire church, a newly identified extant edition of the text has been found.

 The recently found “Great She Bible” was uncovered by Reverend Anderson Jeremiah and the Reverend Alexander Baker in St Mary’s Parish Church.